 Step #5: Add two pieces of self-adhesive Velcro to close the purse.
 Remember to allow for coin thickness.
 For an individual touch, adorn with a bead or button.

-The intricacy speaks for itself.
-This project is time-consuming, but the outcome is gorgeous, to say the least.
+The intricacy of this project speaks for itself.
+This project is time-consuming, but we think the outcome is gorgeous.
 It’s the perfect talking piece for any coffee table.

-Originally posted on A Little Hut by Patricia Zapata, the good thing about this project is that you’ll need minimal materials.
+Originally posted on A Little Hut by Patricia Zapata, this project requires minimal materials.
 However, you will need an abundance of patience.
-We also suggest taking a look at the original post’s photos for a visual step-by-step representation.
+We suggest you take a look at the photos and instructions for a visual step-by-step representation.

 What you’ll need: one magazine (you probably won’t use more than half of it), glue gun

 Step #1: Tear out individual pages from the magazine.
 Don’t worry about making them perfect.
 Fold each page lengthwise in half.
-Then, fold each piece in half about four times until you have a step that is about a half-inch thick.
-This will be the same step you will repeat for each layer.
+Then, fold each piece in half about four times until you have a strip that is about a half-inch thick.
+Repeat this step for each layer.

-Step #2: Add each strip to your foundation piece by keeping the folded edge outside and the open side toward the inside.
-When your base is wide enough (about 5 inches across), start to build “up” by placing each strip about one-eighth of an inch above the previous row.
+Step #2: Add each strip to your foundation piece by keeping the folded edge outside of the circle and the open side toward the inside.
+When your base is wide enough (about 5 inches across), start to build the bowl by placing each strip about one-eighth of an inch higher than the previous row.

-Step #4: Build the strips up and out to your desired height.
+Step #4: Build the strips up and out to make the bowl as big as you desire.

 Shopping Bag Shipping Envelope